Michigan Pedestrian Accident Settlements: Here’s What To Know

 When an at-fault driver was driving for Uber or Lyft or was operating a truck or commercial vehicle or was an employee of a business and acting within the scope of his or her employment at the time that he or she injured a pedestrian, then the liability insurance coverage limits that are available for pedestrian car accident compensation may be higher.

-The compensation for pedestrian accident settlements can also be affected by the amount of umbrella insurance coverage the at-fault driver has as well as his or her personal assets that could be used to contribute to the compensation that is owed to an injured pedestrian.
+In Michigan, the compensation for pedestrian accident settlements can also be affected by the amount of umbrella insurance coverage the at-fault driver has as well as his or her personal assets that could be used to contribute to the compensation that is owed to an injured pedestrian.

-Depending on your injuries and the liability of the at-fault driver, the compensation that may be recoverable from the at-fault driver in pedestrian accident settlements includes compensation for pain and suffering and payment of excess medical expenses and excess lost wages.
+Depending on your injuries and the liability of the at-fault driver, the compensation that may be recoverable in Michigan from the at-fault driver in pedestrian accident settlements includes compensation for pain and suffering and payment of excess medical expenses and excess lost wages.

 An injured pedestrian may be able to recover for unpaid, overdue No-Fault benefits.